mtanghu/Transformer-Trader/README.md

 Current ideas:
 - need a solid experiment on how the transaction cost affect performance
+- reintroduce volume, can give supply/demand info, and shouldn't all day trading
 - if the model is underfitting, would a multilabel CE loss work?
 - debugging, should really have assert statements to ensure code is working correctly
 - higher learning rates?
 With the current gating, I have to imagine very little gradient is passing